Change (Taylor Swift song): Background and release

 The song was recorded in December 2007, when she recognized it applied to more scenarios and had a "bigger meaning" than originally.
 American television network National Broadcasting Company (NBC) had asked Swift to perform at the 2008 Summer Olympics in Beijing, China.
 However, an appearance could not be scheduled because Swift was touring at the time.
 Instead, Swift's father suggested using "Change" as a theme for the event.
 Therefore, "Change" was used during NBC's daily video highlights in August 2008, prior to the release of Fearless.
 "I wrote the song 'Change' as an underdog story.
 It's kind of crazy to think that the Olympics chose this as one of the songs to play during the Olympic Games", Swift commented.
 It was included on the AT&T Team USA Soundtrack (2008).
 The song was released as a promotional single on the iTunes Store on August 8, 2008.
 All proceeds were donated to the United States Olympic team.

 After its digital release, "Change" was included on the track list of Swift's second studio album, Fearless, released on November 11, 2008.
-Following a masters controversy, Swift released the re-recorded version of Fearless, subtitled Taylor's Version, on April 9, 2021; Fearless (Taylor's Version) includes the re-recorded "Change", also subtitled "Taylor's Version".
+Following a masters dispute, Swift released the re-recorded version of Fearless, subtitled Taylor's Version, on April 9, 2021; Fearless (Taylor's Version) includes the re-recorded "Change", also subtitled "Taylor's Version".
 "Change (Taylor's Version)" was produced by Swift and Christopher Rowe.

-Composition
+Music and lyrics

 The duration of "Change" is four minutes and forty six seconds.
-Alexis Petridis of The Guardian described the song's genre as a "kind of orthodontically perfect pop rock".
-He said the most country part of the song were lyrics that referenced Christianity with the word "Hallelujah".
 Ed Masley of The Arizona Republic classified it as a power pop song and noted the distorted guitars.
 "Change" relies on a string-swathed instrumentation.
 The lyrics of "Change" speak of overcoming obstacles and achieving triumph, while instilling hope in oneself.
 It centers around the concept of surpassing others' expectations and the limitations they set out.
 The song turns the notion of fearlessness into a movement that is not specified.
 Dave Heaton of PopMatters noted the lyric "I believe in whatever you do" meant Swift was unconcerned with the specifics of the cause.
 He presumed it was a universal message or was about changing the traditions of country music sound and defying the expectations of what country artists can achieve with their careers.
 Jody Rosen of Rolling Stone believed the lyrics addressed political issues.